 Start the school year off by engaging your students in a hands-on science activity.
 This activity will get students excited about learning, especially when they can see the changes right in front of their eyes.
 Students of all ages enjoy these activities, but what they’ll love more is when they can eat their results!
-In this article are examples of edible science experiments that will engage young learners.
+Enjoy these examples of edible science experiments that will engage young learners:

 Using a small and a large plastic bag (a sandwich size and a gallon size for example), crushed ice, salt, and juice (for sorbet) or half and half, sugar, and vanilla (for ice cream).
 Fill the smaller bag with the materials for the sorbet or the ice cream and seal the bag with no air in it.
 Next, fill the larger bag with ice and salt.
 Then place the small bag in the big bag and seal it shut with no extra air in it.
 Shake the bag vigorously for 5-10 minutes.
 Lastly, enjoy your sorbet/ice cream!
 The salt makes the ice colder which makes the liquid solidify when it reaches a colder temperature, thus creating the ice cream/sorbet.